mhcrnl/ogcalc/doc/ogcalc.rst

 --------

 The most obvious difference between this listing and the previous one is the huge reduction in size.
-The \function{main} function is reduced to just these lines:
+The :c:func:`main` function is reduced to just these lines:

 .. code-block:: c